 You do not need to have an Italian last name, be a certain percentage Italian, have an Italian parent, or even have an Italian grandparent.
 You can go back as many generations needed, and you only need just one qualifying Italian ancestor.
 That means that even if your great great great grandfather was born in Italy, you may get an Italian passport as long as you qualify.

-And determining if you qualify is as easy as answering these 3 key questions below.
+And determining if you qualify for Italian dual citizenship is as easy as answering these 3 key questions below.

 Your ancestor must have been alive, anywhere in the world on March 17, 1861.

 Additionally, your ancestor must not have become a citizen of another country before that date.
 Why?

 This date is important.
 On March 17, 1861, Italy became a unified country.
 Before that, the country we now call Italy was a bunch of separate city-states.
 When Italy became a unified country, Italian citizens were made for the first time.

 Therefore, if your ancestor was not alive to see Italy become a country, he never was actually a citizen.
 And if your ancestor was never a citizen, he could never pass on Italian citizenship to his child, making you ineligible to qualify for Italian dual citizenship.